Pureblueessentialsorg/pureblueessentials.com.au/content/shop/bansma01/index.md

 S﻿imply lift the cork, add 1ml of essential oils into the hole in the pod and replace the cork.
 For maximum diffusion of the essential oil, top up every 3-4 days.

-T﻿he small size diffuser is a﻿lso available in a gift pack with a 30ml bottle of your chosen remedial essential oil blend.
+S﻿ave with the Banksia diffuser gift packs which includes your choice of 12 essential oil blends.
 Great value!